shashforge/agent-harness/README.md

 - ~~Checkpoint persistence + replay from trace~~ done
 - ~~An LLM-backed planner behind the same callable interface~~ done
 - ~~Eval harness: golden traces as regression tests~~ done
+- ~~Context compaction at the token watermark~~ done
-- First live-model trace, published as a post
+- First live-model trace, published as a post — the run kit is `examples/live_run.py`; it needs a key and a human
-- Context compaction at the token watermark (`ContextOverflow` exists;
-  nothing raises it yet)
 - ADRs, starting with [ADR-001: Python for the reference, C++ where it counts](https://shashforge.dev/log/adr-001-python-vs-cpp/)

 MIT licensed.
 By [Shashi Shankar](https://shashforge.dev).